Jewish Ethnographic Expedition: Expedition

 Participants of the first ethnographic expedition in 1912.
 From left to right: Solomon Yudovin, Joel Engel, and S. An-sky.

-Before the expedition took place, An-sky gathered a conference in Saint Petersburg on March 24–25, 1912, with prominent participants to discuss it.
+Before the expedition took place, An-sky convened a conference in Saint Petersburg on March 24–25, 1912, with prominent participants to discuss it.
 Among the attendees were historian Simon Dubnov, anthropologist Samuel Weissenberg, ethnographers Vladimir Jochelson and Lev Shternberg, historian Shaul Ginzburg, musicologist Joel Engel, attorney Mikhail Kulisher, lawyer Maksim Vinaver, and others.
-It was decided that a questionnaire should be created, which should have been sent to communities not visited by the expedition.
-Despite An-sky's idea to gather folklore, Shternberg argued that statistics and physiological measurements are more important.
-Engel insisted that a phonograph need to be included to the expedition to record local songs and melodies.
+It was decided that a questionnaire should be created, which was to be sent to communities not visited by the expedition.
+Despite An-sky's idea to gather folklore, Shternberg argued that statistics and physiological measurements were more important.
+Engel insisted that a phonograph needed to be included in the expedition to record local songs and melodies.

 Baron Vladimir Gintsburg, son of the Jewish philanthropist Naftali Hertz (Horace) Gintsburg, donated ten thousand rubles for the expedition to the Pale of Settlement.
 With this donation, An-sky gathered more than 20,000 rubles, and the expedition was officially called "The Jewish Ethnographic Expedition in Honor of Baron Naftali Hertz Gintsburg".
-(Note: The baron's last name, "Гинцбург", can be transliterated as Gunzburg, Gintsburg, Ginsburg, Guinsbourg, Gunzberg, etc.)
+(Note: The baron's last name, "Гинцбург", can be transliterated as Gunzburg, Gintsburg, Ginsburg, Guinsbourg, Gunzberg, Ginzberg, etc.)

 An-sky was quite nervous before the expedition, and wrote about it in a letter to Vladimir Gintsburg, on June 30, 1912:

 I am very nervous, as if standing before the great unknown.
 How will this all turn out?
 Will I be able to gain the trust of the poor and primitive people from whose ranks I myself have come but whom I left so far behind over these past years? ...
 And yet, at the same time, I have a great feeling of joy in my soul, that the most treasured dream of my life is beginning to come to fruition.